mekanix/meka.rs/_posts/2014-11-21-cloud-computing-basics-7.md

 ---

 There's been so much talk about Consul-template and I've never shown you any examples.
+Consul-template is what gives Docker container the knowledge when something is changed in Consul.
 Let's take a look at my Dockerfile for NginX:

 {% highlight bash %}
 FROM nginx:latest